hardenedapple/vim_repo/README.txt

 CLASHES:
     vim-lawrencium: <C-S> Hgcommit, terminal overrides with freeze

-    NerdCommenter uses '\cc' to comment single line and '\cs' to comment 'sexily'

     To use python3 jedi omnicompletion etc, need vim compiled with python3 this breaks python-mode.